crate/cloud-tutorials/docs/edge/introduction.rst

 Use a cloud provider region
 ---------------------------

-Besides creating your own custom region, it is also possible to use CrateDB Edge in combination with an existing cloud provider.
+Aside from creating your own custom region, it is also possible to use CrateDB Edge in combination with an existing cloud provider.
 To deploy a cluster in this way, follow the initial steps described above until you have :ref:`created an organization <edge-create-org>`.
 Then, go to the Regions tab and instead of